June 11, 2014

 The programs first set of Reef Balls is scheduled for installation at 11:30 a.m. on October 29 along the coast of Point Pleasant Park, and will be visible from shore.
 Parking is available in the Point Pleasant Park lower lot, at the end of Point Pleasant Drive.
 Interview and photo opportunities will be available with representatives from both the Clean Foundation and Irving Shipbuilding.

 Deborah Page, Senior Advisor Internal Communications, Irving Shipbuilding

 Are you in school, living off-campus and looking to save money?

-Efficiency Nova Scotia‘s Direct Install Efficient Products program, delivered by Clean Nova Scotia, is offering free upgrades to current students living off-campus.
+Efficiency Nova Scotia‘s Direct Install Efficient Products program, delivered by the Clean Foundation, is offering free upgrades to current students living off-campus.
 Take advantage of this sweet deal and receive (where applicable):